 11. Getting Started with Laravel

 This course from Pluralsight will teach you PHP’s most popular framework: Laravel.
 Laravel helps you create web applications that are fast, powerful, and expressive.
 It’s like an addon to PHP that lets you build better things a lot easier.
 If you want to expand your PHP knowledge, learning Laravel is the best place to start.
+Learn more about the best PHP frameworks.

 12. PHP for Beginners: How to Build an E-Commerce Store